10 – Hiding

 Florence + The Machine’s essence has always been deeply rooted in a sound rich in soul, but deep fried in fantasy, mystique, and Tim Burton-like innocence.
 One can even hear their sound against the backdrop of Hogwarts or somewhere in the Hunger Games.
 Drumming Song demonstrates a sparkling gloom and poetic sexuality that keeps building up until it resolves quite theatrically; it’s also worth noting that the band does a great job at incorporating an orchestral reverb in their songs as well.

-Going back to Ceremonials, since our top five slot was the song to close the album, this is the one that opens up the album.
-Its one of the best opening songs to an album, because it sets everything up for what to expect, and if you don’t have a song that grabs the listener right off the bat, then the album as a whole could collapse on itself.
-Only If For A Night is an illustrious illustration of Florence Welchs’ unequivocal range as a vocalist, and it’s mammoth wall of sound makes this knockout performance; you’d be lying if you said it didn’t give you goosebumps.
+Going back to Ceremonials, since our number five selection was the song to close the album, this is the one that opens up the album.
+It’s a perfect opening song because it sets everything up for what to expect, and if you don’t have a song that grabs the listener right off the bat, then the album as a whole could collapse on itself.
+Only If For A Night is an illustrious illustration of Florence Welch’s unequivocal range as a vocalist, and its mammoth wall of sound makes this knockout performance; you’d be lying if you said it didn’t give you goosebumps.

 Now here’s a lead single to fully showcase the underbelly of Florence + The Machine’s fiery attitude; most definitely their heaviest song to date, and one to surely get you on your feet.
 It’s a sheer attack force of distorted guitars, tambourines, brass horns, and an acrimonious Florence criticizing a man who had done her wrong.
 This is the band showing a raging side of them that should be dealt with more often.

 Maybe it could be a tad bit biased that this is my favorite Florence + The Machine song, but it’s just that amazing of a song that it deserves to be number one.
 It’s a vast combination of R&B, Kraftwork, Mavis Staples, and Disco, with lyrical themes involving love and desire; nothing new here, but she makes it work with her winsome construction of words and phrases.
 Plus, the way in which the song unfolds makes it a riveting tour de force.
 It’s the kind of song that, even after multiple listens, never gets redundant.
-No further statement could do this song anymore rightful judgement; just listen to it.
-It’s simply a celestial gust of fine wine in the form of otherworldly euphony.
+No further statement could do this song any more rightful judgment; just listen to it.

 Photo by Anaïs Chaine (Own work) [CC BY-SA 3.0 (http://creativecommons.org/licenses/by-sa/3.0) or GFDL (http://www.gnu.org/copyleft/fdl.html)], via Wikimedia Commons